jrgabler/SmartPillBoxInterfaceDemo/README.md

 ## Video
 You can find the video for the HiFi program [here](https://www.youtube.com/watch?v=KVsfcLbdqSE).
+A video was created for a mock Kickstarter campaign.
+It is a video about the Smart PillBox product that was being developed.
+I It can be found [here](https://youtu.be/UWskZbVnZQw)

 ## Running the Prototype
 Click on the JAR file.
 The other files are included for code review if desired.